-5.106.13.1 Full electrification.
-Full electrification is required for new buildings substantial remodels, and new outdoor appliances/equipment such as gas grill, stove, barbeque, fireplace, firepit, heater for swimming pool/spa, and similar equipment.
+5.106.13 Full electrification.
+Full electrification is recommended for new buildings, substantial remodels, and new outdoor appliances/equipment such as fireplaces, firepits, heaters for swimming pool/spa, and similar equipment.
+Full electrification is required for outdoor grills, stoves, and barbecues.
+This subsection does not prohibit freestanding and/or portable grills, stoves, and barbecues whose source of energy is self-contained fuel canisters.